notkannan/notkannan/README.md

 # What's good, I'm Kannan Karthikeyan! 👋

-I'm a **Full Stack AI Software Engineer** passionate about solving complex problems through innovative and efficient solutions.
+I'm a **Software Engineering Grad Student @ Northeastern University** passionate about solving complex problems through innovative and efficient solutions.
 With a strong focus on web development, AI, and cutting-edge technologies.

 ---